deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 internaldomain,NAMESERVER_RESTRICTED,ns1.internal.tld:ns1.internal.tld
 ```

+# Reserved list file name format

 There are two types of reserved lists: Those that are intended to apply to a
-specifc TLD, and are thus prefixed with the name of the TLD followed by an
+specific TLD, and are thus prefixed with the name of the TLD followed by an
 underscore, and those that can be applied to any TLD, and are prefixed with
 `common_`.
 For example, a list of reserved labels on the TLD `exampletld` might
 be named `exampletld_blocked-names.txt`, whereas a similar list intended to
 apply to multiple TLDs might be named `common_blocked-names.txt`.
 Note that
 these naming conventions are enforced by the tooling used to create and apply
 reserved lists (see subsequent sections).
+The two naming patterns are thus:

+*   `common_list-name.txt`
+*   `tldname_list-name.txt`

 ## Creating a reserved list